bobhansky/optix_pt/README.md

 All equations below come from the 2 resources above.

-# This repo implements a direct light only BSSRDF in path tracing.
+# This repo implements a direct light only BSSRDF in path tracing. (indirect light only include specular part)

 # BSSRDF Rendering Equation